nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### Exiting the application: `bye`
-Description: exit the application after 2 seconds.
+Exit the application after 2 seconds.<br>
 Sample output:
 ```
 Bye.
 Hope to see you again soon!
 ```

 ### Displaying most recent tasks upon entering the application
-Description: When user enters the application, the 2 unmarked tasks with the most recent due will be displayed.
+When user enters the application, the 2 unmarked tasks with the most recent due will be displayed.<br>
 Sample output:
 ```
 ==Reminder==